GigaSpaces-ProfessionalServices/xap-admin-training/lab08-gigaspaces_manager/README.md

 https://www.vagrantup.com/downloads.html

-### 2 "vagrant up" and Provisioning your Virtual Machine
+### 2 "vagrant up" and provisioning your virtual machine

-1. `cd ~/xap-admin-training/xap-admin-training-lab8/Vagrant`
+1. `cd ~/gs-admin-training/lab08-gigaspaces_manager/Vagrant`
 2. `vagrant up`
 3. Wait until all 4 virtual machines are booted and ready.

-See in the following screenshot node3 is done (booted and ready)and right afterwords node2 is starting booting...
+See in the following screenshot node3 is done (booted and ready) and immediately after node2 has started to boot...
 ![Screenshot](./Pictures/Picture1.png)

-**Note:** For your convenient some more information on "How to Set Up a Local Linux Environment with Vagrant":
+**Note:** For more information on "How to Set Up a Local Linux Environment with Vagrant":
 `https://medium.com/@JohnFoderaro/how-to-set-up-a-local-linux-environment-with-vagrant-163f0ba4da77`

 ### 3 Explore the cluster

-Please enter the Web Management Console (Web UI).
+Please enter the Web Management Console (web-ui).
 It should be available on all manager machines: node1, node2 and node3.
-On node4 you shouldn't be able to use Web Management Console (Web UI) as it is a machine without GS Manager.
+On node4 you shouldn't be able to use Web Management Console (web-ui) as it is a machine without GS Manager.

 If you see the following, lab has been completed successfully by you :-)